Mahmoud-Charafeddine26/MovieMania/README.md

 3 hours are enough time to finish all task with a acceptable presentation. (electricity problem didn't allow to do that sorry !)

+to launch the web site is from the login page, you don't have an account you can create one.

 There is some file (Jsp) are the same, in reality the difference is due to the path, 1 is for the Admin and 1 is for User (client)

 the client have the admin field hidden, cause only the admin can define who is admin